ROBERT WILLIAMS BUCHANAN (1841 - 1901)

 [From The Daily News (31 May, 1890 - p.6).]

-Harriett Jay’s absence the following year could be explained by this passage from ‘A Club of Their Own: The “Literary Ladies,” New Women Writers, and Fin-de-Siècle Authorship’ by Linda Hughes (Victorian Literature and Culture Vol. 35, Issue 1, March 2007, pp. 233-260) which provides a history of the ‘Literary Ladies’ Dinner’.
+Harriett Jay’s absence the following year could be explained by this passage from ‘A Club of Their Own: The “Literary Ladies,” New Women Writers, and Fin-de-Siècle Authorship’ by Linda Hughes (Victorian Literature and Culture Vol. 35, Issue 1, March 2007, pp. 233-260 - available from JSTOR) which provides a history of the ‘Literary Ladies’ Dinner’.
 It includes an extract of a letter from Honnor Morten to Elizabeth Robins Pennell regarding the new method of inviting women writers to attend the 1891 event (”Five invitations will be sent to each member of the committee to send to the five literary ladies she would prefer present.”):

 ‘The method was not failsafe.
 As Morten’s 19 June letter to Pennell commented, “You are splendid!
 All your people reply most promptly whereas I have not heard a word of any of those Mrs Meade undertook. ...
 I suppose Miss Blind is ill; I can get no letters from her and Miss Jay has flown at me—wants to know why she - and she only of the old guests —has not been invited to this year’s dinner.
 It is awfully unpleasant for me, but I have followed Matilda’s example and taken refuge in silence.” ’